 Proceed with all due caution.

 The lye product being used absolutely needs to be 100% sodium hydroxide crystals.
 Trouble is, illegal drug labs apparently use lye, so some brands like Red Devil 100% Lye™ have been pulled from the market.
 Crystal Drano™ has lye in it, but it also has other stuff you don't want.
-Rooto™, however, still sold at Ace Hardware, is 100% lye.
+Rooto™ Household Drain Opener and Roebic™ Crystal Drain Opener, however, still sold at Ace Hardware and Lowe's, respectively, are 100% lye.
+Similar products which state a composition of 100% lye (sodium hydroxide) can also be used.
 Other sources of lye include suppliers of soap making ingredients.

 One pound of lye crystals per five gallons of water is the formula.
 Always add the lye to the water, never the reverse-- it will create a thermal reaction which can cause it to boil up and splash on you.
 Even when mixing and using lye properly, always use skin and eye protection, and protect clothing or wear clothes that it won't matter if some might drip on them.